la3rence/node-express-example/readme.md

 npm start
 ```

-Will listen the tcp port 8080 to provide http service.
+This will listen the tcp port 8080 to provide the http service.

 ## Test